 Endeavour prawn and sweet potato flat cakes

-Tips for using ice to chill seafood
+Tips for glazing seafood

-Tips for shallow frying
+Tips for deep frying